donnutdev/StudyBuddy/README.md

-# StudyBuddy Project
+# StudyHaven Project

 Study buddy is a website where students can find resources for practice.
 It is completely open source and free for students.
-On StudyBuddy, you can generate topical questions pdfs, custom questions using AI and plan your studies.
+On StudyHaven, you can generate topical questions pdfs, custom questions using AI and plan your studies.

 ---